 Bill Gates once famously said (or didn’t say, one can’t be sure) that “640K should be enough for anybody” in reference to computer memory (RAM).
 That was sometime in 1981.
 Ten years later, our graphic design studio had two Mac IIci computers with 8MB of RAM — more than 10 times “enough”.

 We all know that everything related to technology has developed along an exponential curve since those days.
 The phone I’m using to write this post is about one hundred times more powerful than one of those Macs; you’ve heard it all before.
+People know dota 2 buff opportunities when years ago nobody would have imagined these in the gaming world.

 Although I don’t think I fall into the Silver Surfer category of computer users, I’m certainly no novice.
 And just like my mother who would insist I eat all my dinner because she remembers what it’s like to have very little, I appreciate how much a Megabyte really is.
 Everything we produced on those Macs had to fit on a 1.4MB floppy disk if it was to leave our studio.